PagerDuty/terraform-provider-pagerduty/website/docs/r/escalation_policy.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the escalation policy.
-* `teams` - (Optional) Teams associated with the policy.
+* `teams` - (Optional) Team associated with the policy (Only 1 team can be assigned to an Escalation Policy).
 Account must have the `teams` ability to use this parameter.
 * `description` - (Optional) A human-friendly description of the escalation policy.
   If not set, a placeholder of "Managed by Terraform" will be set.
 * `num_loops` - (Optional) The number of times the escalation policy will repeat after reaching the end of its escalation.